polettif/proporz/README.md

 more focus on analysis.
 However, biproportional apportionment is missing from the pure R packages and RBazi needs rJava with an accompanying jar.

-- [RBazi](https://www.math.uni-augsburg.de/htdocs/emeriti/pukelsheim/bazi/RBazi.html): Package using rJava to access the functions of the [BAZI](https://www.math.uni-augsburg.de/htdocs/emeriti/pukelsheim/bazi/welcome.html).
+- [RBazi](https://www.math.uni-augsburg.de/htdocs/emeriti/pukelsheim/bazi/RBazi.html): Package using rJava to access the functions of [BAZI](https://www.math.uni-augsburg.de/htdocs/emeriti/pukelsheim/bazi/welcome.html).
 - [seatdist](https://github.com/jmedzihorsky/seatdist) package for seat apportionment and disproportionality measurement.
+- [disprr](https://github.com/pierzgal/disprr) Examine Disproportionality of Apportionment Methods.
 - [apportR](https://github.com/jalapic/apportR): Package containing various apportionment methods, with particular relevance for the problem of apportioning seats in the House of Representatives.
-- [disprr](https://github.com/pierzgal/disprr) Examine Disproportionality of Apportionment Methods.
+- [apportion](https://github.com/christopherkenny/apportion) Convert populations into integer number of seats for legislative bodies, focusing on the United States.

 ### Contributing